Highlighting the Destination: Spotlight Local Culture in Your Event Agenda

 Following, we've compiled a list of six of New Orleans' most famously haunted hotels.
-If spending the night surrounded by ghosts is your group's idea of a good time, the following properties fit the bill.
+If spending the night surrounded by ghosts is your group's idea of a good time, the following properties fit the bill and are open for business.

 - Year built: 1907